salnad/salnad.me/src/content/trail/make-a-link-blog.md

 > I wish people would post more links to interesting things
 >
-> I feel like Twitter and LinkedIn and Instagram and TikTok have pushed a lot of people out of the habit of doing that, by penalizing shared links in the various “algorithms”
+> I feel like Twitter and LinkedIn and Instagram and TikTok have pushed a lot of people out of the habit of doing that, by penalizing shared links in the various "algorithms"
 >
 > Sharing interesting links with commentary is a low effort, high value way to contribute to internet life at large.